AlexPerathoner/SlimHUD/README.md

 <br>**However**, as you probably also want it to replace MacOS' HUDs we'll have to follow a few steps more...<br>Please note that the following instructions will temporarily deactivate Sysem Integrity Protection.
 By proceeding you acknowledge that you are aware of which risks this leads to.<br>But don't be scared, just follow everything and you should be fine (source: [here](https://alanvitullo.wordpress.com/2018/02/20/remove-control-overlay-on-mac-os-high-sierra/) and [here](https://www.reddit.com/r/MacOS/comments/caiue5/macos_catalina_readonly_file_system_with_sip/)):

 **Note: I haven't found a safe way of overriding data on your boot disk under MacOS Big Sur yet.
 This method works for ≤10.15.x**
-This means that SlimHUD' HUDs will still be visible, but the system HUDs will be visible as well.
+<br>This means that SlimHUD' HUDs will still be visible, but the system HUDs will be visible as well.
+<br>Take a look at [this](https://github.com/AlexPerathoner/SlimHUD/discussions/23) if you really want to try installing it on Big Sur.

 1. Enter Recovery Mode by restarting your mac and holding ⌘+R while it's booting up.
 2. Launch the terminal by clicking on Utilities > Terminal.